 Is ‘local’ the antidote to ‘too much world’?

-And why showing up in communities — properly — is now one of the most valuable things an organisation can do.
+Why showing up in communities (authentically) is one of the most valuable things an organisation can do right now.

-If you work in brand, communications, or CSR, you’ve probably noticed a bit of a collective shift in recent years.
+If you work in brand, communications, or CSR, you’ve probably noticed a collective shift in recent years.
 It’s about people.

-We knew people people were getting increasingly cynical about big institutions — however now; they're exhausted by them.
-The Reuters Institute Digital News Report 2024 found that 46% of UK adults now actively avoid the news at least sometimes, up from 24% in 2017.
-Two in five describe it as worn-out, repetitive, and overwhelming.
-War, politics, crises — it keeps coming, and it keeps feeling unsolvable.
+We knew people people were getting increasingly cynical about big institutions, now it seems, they're exhausted by them.
+The Reuters Institute Digital News Report found that 46% of UK adults now actively avoid the news at least sometimes, up from 24% in 2017.
+That’s a figure from 18 months ago so we could reasonably assume that figure is now higher.
+Two in five describe the news cycle as worn-out, repetitive, and overwhelming.
+War, politics, crises - it just keeps coming and coming, whilst feeling increasingly unsolvable.

-There’s just too much world.
-Too big, too broad, confusing and complex.
-People are increasingly focusing closer to home.
+In a world where there’s just too much world.
+It seems as through people are increasingly focusing closer to home.

 The proximity bonus

-What’s interesting is that the same people switching off national news are still turning up to save their local pub, funding their local newsletter, and shopping at the community-run café.
+What’s interesting is that the same people switching off national news are now turning up to save their local pub, fund their local newsletter, and shop at their community-run café.

 Trust follows the a similar pattern.
 Across all EU member states, local and regional institutions are trusted more than national governments by an average of 15%.
 In France, the gap is a very gallic 32%.
 A 2026 survey of 27,000 people across the EU found local institutions score 4.8 out of 10 on confidence, versus just 3.6 for national governments.
 In the UK, only 27% of people report high or moderate trust in the national government - well below the OECD average (ONS, 2023).

-Trust in national government has fallen from 40% in 1986 to 12% in 2024 (British Social Attitudes Survey).
-That's not a dip it’s a generational collapse.
-And into that vacuum, local is starting to fill something global can’t.
+Trust in national government has fell from 40% in 1986 to 12% at the end of 2024 (British Social Attitudes Survey).
+That's a generational collapse.
+And into that vacuum, local seems to be starting to fill something global can’t.

-There's a reason local holds when national doesn't.
+There's a reason local feels important when national doesn't.
 Local is where people have a stake.

 Power to Change has been tracking this at an economic level for years.
-For every £1 spent with a community business, around 56p stays in the local economy — compared with just 40p for large private-sector firms.
-The sector has grown from 5,500 to over 11,300 organisations since 2015, employing 37,800 people, and owning assets worth £870m.
-These aren't marginal operations.
-They're the hardware of local agency — places where people are owners, workers, and customers simultaneously, with direct visibility of their impact.
+For every £1 spent with a community business, around 56p stays in the local economy - compared with just 40p for large private-sector firms.
+The feeling that keeping it local is worth it seems to be backed up by the stats.

-When a pub closes in a village, people don't start a national campaign.
-They rally the locals.
+Pubs are a great example.
+When a pub closes in a village, people don't start a national campaign - they rally the locals.
 More than 50 pubs across England have been brought into community ownership this way, raising £15m in community shares, transforming into multi-use hubs offering childcare, co-working, food, and events.
-That's a beautiful example of people deciding that something close to them is worth fighting for — and putting money behind it.
+That's a beautiful example of people deciding that something close to them is worth fighting for - and committing money to it.

 People will pay for local.
 Less so for national.